HHH-GH/image-to-movie/README.md

 ## Next steps

-- Continue coding it up, next is the actual images to movie parts.
+Continue coding it up, next is the actual images to movie parts.
+- It's basically finished?
+- Need to do the function where the settings can be changed from the defaults
+- Need to go through and check what else I missed

+Then tidy/refactor/check
 - Make an error printing function to standardise those https://google.github.io/styleguide/shellguide.html#stdout-vs-stderr